Mechanical Engineering B. Sc.

 2. Semester abroad:

-3. Area of general-forming / interdisciplinary skills:
+3. Area of General Education / Interdisciplinary Skills:

 Individual recognition is possible for modules from the Pre-study program as well as for modules from the semester abroad.